Why is it important to use a custom-made mouthguard?

 A mouthguard is a removable, protective device usually worn in the upper jaw during physical activity that helps reduce injuries to the teeth, jaws and surrounding soft tissues.
 There are various types of mouthguards available, however the most beneficial type is a custom-made mouthguard made to the cast of the wearer’s jaws.

 Did you know that Parklands Dental can provide custom-made mouthguards for you and your family?
-Dr Aashul Patel and Dr Sophie Andrews are trained in taking the appropriate impressions needed to produce a mouthguard specifically designed to your teeth and jaw.
+Dr Aashul Patel, Dr Sophie Andrews and our oral health therapist Claire Damin are all trained in taking the appropriate impressions needed to produce a mouthguard specifically designed to your teeth and jaw.

 It is far safer and more comfortable to wear a custom made mouthguard than a generic chemist or store bought mouthguard.